arcadelab/perphix/docs/about.md

 # About

 The Perphix dataset format was developed as an extension to the COCO format for instance tracking and phase recognition by the ARCADE Lab at Johns Hopkins University.
-Cadaver data are readily available.